murex/EventStormingJournal/_posts/2022-04-22-5-ingredients-to-prepare-before-starting-an-event-storming-the-flow.markdown

 What is the flow that you will be looking at during the workshop?
 In other words, in which flow is the challenge embedded?

 **A flow consists of a succession of activities linked one to another (think of an assembly line)**.
 Most of the work we do is part of a flow.
-In software development, this flow often includes design, test, development, and building activities.
+In software development, this flow often includes design, test, development, and build activities.

-The answer to the previous question goes like this: "from the moment when... till...".
+The answer to the previous question goes like this: “the flow that we will be looknig at starts from the moment when… till…”.

 ## 2nd ingredient: the right attendees